-The Nowak Metro Finance Lab was created to invent and scale new ways of financing the inclusive city by making sustained, multi-sectoral investments in innovation, infrastructure, affordable housing, quality places, sustainable development and the schooling and skilling of children and young adults.
+The Lab was launched in 2018 to invent and scale new ways of financing the inclusive city by making sustained, multi-sectoral investments in innovation, infrastructure, affordable housing, quality places, sustainable development and the schooling and skilling of children and young adults.
 The Lab honors the legacy of Jeremy Nowak, the widely respected urban thought leader and practitioner who founded The Reinvestment Fund and was an incomparable asset as a Distinguished Visiting Fellow at Drexel University’s Lindy Institute for Urban Innovation.
 Bruce Katz, Nowak’s close friend and co-author of The New Localism, is the founding director of the Lab.
-To achieve its mission to finance the inclusive city, the lab will:
+The Lab's mission is to:

 - Define a new paradigm for financing the inclusive city by organizing public, private and civic resources in novel and creative ways;

 - Codify proven instruments, intermediaries and institutions that generate large sources of new capital and are ripe for scaling, replication and adaptation; and

 - Forge new forms of urban finance that respond to difficult challenges or emergent opportunities.